rmcsharry/ernest-site/content/download/index.md

 After downloading Ernest CLI, unzip it and move the binary to a directory that is on the PATH.
 See [this page](http://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux) for instructions on setting the PATH on Linux and Mac.
 [This page](http://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows) contains instructions for setting the PATH on Windows.

-After installing Ernest CLI, verify the installation worked by opening a new terminal session and checking that ernest is available:
+After installing Ernest CLI, verify the installation worked by opening a new terminal session and checking the CLI version:

 ```
 $ ernest --version